 Popular holiday rental amenities in Loch Lomond and Trossachs

-Price and Availability Index in Loch Lomond & The Trossachs National Park
+Price and Availability Index in Loch Lomond and Trossachs

 Holiday Letting Price Information in Loch Lomond and Trossachs

 We analysed holiday cottages, homes and apartments to display a price graph showing the average price per night in Loch Lomond and Trossachs.
-The most expensive week of the next 12 months is in December (22/12 - 29/12), where prices hit an average of £168 a night.
-Opt for a getaway in February (02/02 - 09/02) for optimal savings when heading to Loch Lomond & The Trossachs National Park.
+The most expensive week of the next 12 months is in June (29/06 - 06/07), when prices hit an average of £161 a night.
+Opt for a getaway in January (19/01 - 26/01) for optimal savings when heading to Loch Lomond & The Trossachs National Park.

 Holiday Home Availability Information in Loch Lomond and Trossachs

 This graph shows the holiday letting availability rate for the next twelve months.
-The week with the highest booking rate in the next 6 months is in December (22/12 - 29/12), where 54% of the holiday lettings are booked.
-On the other hand, the week with the most available offers is in December (01/12 - 08/12).
+The week with the highest booking rate in the next 6 months is in December (22/12 - 29/12), when 72% of the holiday lettings are booked.
+On the other hand, the week with the most available offers is in November (09/11 - 16/11).

-This is the climate diagram in Loch Lomond and Trossachs.
-July is the warmest month of the year in Loch Lomond and Trossachs with temperatures reaching a maximum average of 19°.
-February is the coolest month, with average minimal temperature reaching 1°.
-The rainiest month is July while the driest month is September.
+This is the climate diagram for Loch Lomond & The Trossachs National Park.
+July is the warmest month of the year in Loch Lomond and Trossachs, with temperatures reaching an average daily maximum of 19°.
+February is the coolest month, with the average minimum temperature falling to 1°.
+The rainiest month is July, while the driest month is September.

 Stay in Loch Lomond Holiday Lettings for Beauty and Adventure